-4.3.1 The general structure of the Certification Program Administration Committees (CPAC) consists of the following:

-- Three (3) CCIL members (including the chair), - Two (2) Provincial Road Builder Association members, - One (1) Ministry of Transportation representative - One (1) Municipal Engineers Association representative

-4.3.2 The Certification Program Manager and/or his designate attend the CPAC meetings.
+- 4.3.1 The general structure of the Asphalt and Aggregates CPAC consists of the following: - Three (3) CCIL members (including the chair), - Two (2) Provincial Road Builder Association members, - One (1) Ministry of Transportation representative - One (1) Municipal Engineers Association representative - 4.3.2 The CPM and/or his/her designate attend the CPAC meetings, however, are nonvoting.
 CCIL members and the road builder association members must be from firms that have construction materials testing laboratories and who have a responsibility in the operation of these laboratories.
 Separate CPAC committees can exist for Asphalt and Aggregates.
 Where separate Asphalt and Aggregate CPAC's exist, the road builder members should be from the division or allied association dealing specifically with Asphalt and Aggregates.

-5.0 Certification Program Manager
+5.0 Certification Program Manager (CPM)

-The Certification Program Manager is retained by the CCIL.
-In carrying out his duties, the Certification Program Manager represents the CCIL and is responsible to the Certification Program Administration Committees (CPACs) for the following tasks:
+The CPM is retained by the CCIL.
+In carrying out his/her duties, the CPM represents the CCIL and is responsible to the CPACs for the following tasks: